vpec/shifter3/README.md

   - Third argument (OPTIONAL): your .srt ouput file.
 If this argument is provided, your input file will be left intact after the execution of this script.

 ## Examples
-Subtitles in mysubtitles.srt show up too soon, I want all of them to start 0.25 seconds later:
+Subtitles in mysubtitles.srt show up too soon, I want all of them to start (and finish) 0.25 seconds later:

 `$ shifter3 0.25 mysubtitles.srt`

-Subtitles in mysubtitles.srt show up too late, I want all of them to start 0.25 seconds before:
+Subtitles in mysubtitles.srt show up too late, I want all of them to start (and finish) 0.25 seconds before:

 `$ shifter3 -0.25 mysubtitles.srt`

-Subtitles in mysubtitles.srt show up too late, I want all of them to start 1 seconds before AND get the result in a new file named myNEWsubtitles.srt:
+Subtitles in mysubtitles.srt show up too late, I want all of them to start (and finish) 1 second before AND get the result in a new file named myNEWsubtitles.srt:

 `$ shifter3 -1 mysubtitles.srt myNEWsubtitles.srt`